hweeks/dcpm/packages/backend/README.md

 For local dev we'd recommend:

-  * postman/paw/insomnia
+  * REST client
   * chrome debug tools
+  * docker and docker-compose

-Run: `yarn watch` to get a locally running stack on `localhost:4000`
+Run: `yarn dev:up` to get a locally running stack on `localhost:3000`

-Hit the endpoint with your REST client and attach chromes debugger tools from `chrome://inspect` or your ide if you prefer.
+Hit the endpoint with your REST client and attach chrome's debugger tools from `chrome://inspect` or your ide if you prefer.

 ## Stack